๐Ÿฅ‡International Economics

 Why This Matters

-Financial crises aren't just historical events—they're case studies in how interconnected markets, policy failures, and human behavior combine to create economic catastrophe.
-You're being tested on your ability to identify the mechanisms that trigger crises, the contagion effects that spread them across borders, and the policy responses that either contain or worsen the damage.
-Understanding crises means understanding capital flows, exchange rate regimes, moral hazard, and the role of international institutions like the IMF.
+Financial crises are case studies in how interconnected markets, policy failures, and human behavior combine to create economic catastrophe.
+To do well on this material, you need to identify the mechanisms that trigger crises, the contagion effects that spread them across borders, and the policy responses that either contain or worsen the damage.
+At their core, crises reveal how capital flows, exchange rate regimes, moral hazard, and international institutions like the IMF interact under stress.

-These events also reveal the tension between national sovereignty and global economic coordination.
-When you study crises, you're really studying how financial systems break down and what tools policymakers have—or lack—to fix them.
-Don't just memorize dates and countries; know what type of crisis each represents (banking, currency, sovereign debt, or asset bubble) and what structural vulnerabilities it exposed.
-That's what earns you points on FRQs.
+These events also expose the tension between national sovereignty and global economic coordination.
+Don't just memorize dates and countries.
+Know what type of crisis each represents (banking, currency, sovereign debt, or asset bubble) and what structural vulnerabilities it exposed.

 Asset Bubbles and Speculative Excess